 Exhibition Craft Baroque.
 Cervera and the art of his time '

 The exhibition Handicraft Baroque.
-Cervera and the art of his time ', que open on Saturday 12 in October 12.00 hours, will be open until 12 d'April 2020.
+Cervera and the art of his time ', what open on Saturday 12 in October 12.00 hours, will be open until 12 d'April 2020.
 Cervera placed as one of the epicentres of the Baroque Catalonia.
 The exhibition is intended as a first step in the consolidation of Cervera and the museum of the city as a brand and excellent example of a project evaluation and dissemination of Catalonia Barroca.

 The distinctiveness of the eighteenth century is indisputably Cervera, the construction of the university and the change meant that, not only in urban but also in the city, and above, for demographic development, economic and artistic.
 This fact can be considered as one of the most intense chapters of the Baroque era in Catalonia, in this way, the importance of the establishment of the university, reflected in the construction of one of the most important civil architecture of the period, was accompanied by a rise in Cervera society that express themselves through artistic and architectural commission.